vinnyvilasboa/WNRS/process-thoughts.md

     - How to play
     - Start button
 - [x] center page
-- [] Make all pages then link them to each other by 3pm
+- [x] Make all pages then link them to each other by 3pm
-- [] Add buttons, submit field
+- [x] Add buttons, submit field
 - [] Add color and start properly everything (70ish % right, we'll fix it later.)
 - [] media queries
-- store player input in a global variable input is retrieved through event listener
+- [x] store player input in a global variable input is retrieved through event listener
-- create array or questions for each player
+- [x] create array or questions for each player
 - iterate through questions, On each iteration a questions is asked when answer is submitted have something happen.
 Once you are finished continue to have next iteration.

-# STEP 2 GAME PLAY